 The game’s version of hacking is handled entirely through a series of programs purchased from Uplink’s store.
 It’s as simple as using the designated tool for the job, and keeping your software upgraded – a level 3 encrypted file is defeated with a version 3 decrypter.
 The number of tools per hack increases with beefier security, and soon you’ll be needing to deploy cypher decoders and firewall disablers before you can get at your target files.
 Some of the more clever stuff has you looking up an IT admin on a corporation’s public directory, calling him and recording his voice with a dedicated program, and then playing the recording back to fool the system’s security – but it’s all by the numbers, and none of it is freeform.
 You either have the tools, or you don’t.

 Keeping the authorities off your back is the other critical part.
 Any time you attempt to breach a server’s security, your line will be traced.
 You can slow this by bouncing your connection around – done simply by clicking on servers around the map – with any servers you have admin access on adding bonus time to the trace.
-This means every proper hack begins by cracking a suitable number of random servers, adding some government or financial computers in there for good measure (they have the highest security), and connecting to your target only through a spiderweb of routed connections.
+This means every proper hack begins by cracking a suitable number of random servers for admin access, adding some government or financial computers in there for good measure (they have the highest security), and connecting to your target only through a spiderweb of routed connections.
 Various programs add movie-style rapid beeps or snaking red lines on the map to indicate how close you are to being caught.

-You can always disconnect at any time, but in a neat touch, the investigators don’t stop there.
+You can always disconnect at any time, but in a neat touch, the investigators don’t stop when you do.
 Every single server in the game keeps an accurate log of activity from the point the game begins – including routed connections – and the investigators will follow this trail all the way back to your Gateway if given enough hours.
 Log deletion programs let you cover your tracks, and as long as you break the trail on any of the servers you used, you’re safe.
 Fail to do this, and you’ll likely load up your next game to find your Gateway seized.
-Some later missions even have you playing the role of investigator yourself, tracking down some scrub hacker that didn’t clean up his mess, or altering logs to frame someone else entirely.
+Some later missions even have you playing the role of investigator yourself, tracking down some rival hacker that didn’t clean up his mess, or altering logs to frame someone else entirely.

 As stated, it’s “hacking” only in the most generous, Hollywood sense, and the only typing you’ll do is to change a data entry or utilize the server’s console to delete entire folders at once.
-It is good fun though, and even though all hacks are rigidly linear, you often do come out feeling a little bit clever after successfully copying an entire file server, or forging an arrest warrant.
+It is good fun though, and even though all hacks are rigidly linear, you often do come out feeling a little bit clever after successfully copying an entire file server, crashing a company’s mainframe, or forging an arrest warrant.
 A rolling (and accurate!) news feed lets you read about the results of your nefarious deeds, plus plenty of bluster from the government security experts out to get you.
 You can even play the stock market against corporations you’re about to ruin, if you can find the market server and plan ahead.

 LAN hacking was added in a later patch, and is a slightly different beast to the rest.
 You’re probing and taking over machines in a chain to slowly uncover the corporation’s internal layout, and it’s a bit more “puzzly” than everything else.
 It’s damned expensive, making this strictly a late-game proposition.
 Still, it’s also some of the most rewarding work, requiring you to find (and dupe) modem numbers or wireless frequencies to proceed.
 Various terminals within the LAN are even hacked like “normal” servers, giving extra tidbits, or the next piece of the chain.